BazookaMusic/RcuHTMParallelTrees/README.md

 # RCU HTM Parallel Trees

-A C++ to make designing thread safe trees as easy as copying the Geeks for Geeks guides ;)
+A C++ library to make designing thread safe trees as easy as copying the Geeks for Geeks guides ;)

 See BSTHtm folder for a binary search tree implementation